Your first SKSE plugin in C++

 This is your SKSE plugin.

-If you followed the steps to configure the SSKE plugin template, the .dll
+If you followed the steps to configure the SSKE plugin template, the .dll should now reside

 in either: